 Zimbabwe and Zambia Food Crisis Appeal

-Our local Church aid experts are on the frontline of this crisis, reaching remote communities with lifesaving aid - food and clean, safe water.
-Families have told them that they are on the brink of starvation.
+At the frontline of the crisis, local Church aid experts reached remote communities with lifesaving aid - food and clean, safe water.

 Nomalita, 49, [pictured] told our emergency team, “ I am a widow, I live with my three children and grandchildren.
 I can only give my family a single meal of porridge a day”.